Sustainable Agriculture Institute

 This policy will outline the rules regarding conflict of interest and the responsibilities of employees and the company in resolving any such discrepancies.

 This company conflict of interest policy applies to all prospective or current employees of the company, as well as independent contractors and persons acting on behalf of the company.

-Conflict of interest may occur whenever an employee’s interest in a particular subject may lead them to actions, activities or relationships that undermine the company and may place it to disadvantage.
+Conflict of interest may occur whenever an employee’s interest in a particular subject may lead them to actions, activities, or relationships that undermine the company and may place it to a disadvantage.

 What is an employee conflict of interest?

 This situation may take many different forms that include, but are not limited to, conflict of interest examples: